Shop for Canadian Pharmacy Farxiga (Dapagliflozin) Here

 Common Side Effects Farxiga

-As in the case with most prescription medications, there are possible side effects when taking Farxiga (Dapaglifozin).
+As in the case with most prescription medications, there are possible side effects when taking Farxiga (Dapaglifozin) and Farxiga generics.
 Some of the most common side effects are the following:

 - Changes in blood sugar